NBISweden/workshop-reproducible-research/docs/docker.md

     rm Miniconda3-latest-Linux-x86_64.sh
 ```

 The next few lines introduce the important `RUN` instruction, which is used for executing shell commands.
-As a general rule you want each layer in an image to be a "logical unit".
-For example, if you want to install a program the `RUN` command should both retrive the program, install it and perform any necessary clean up.
-This is due to how layers work and how Docker decides what need's to be rerun between builds.
-The first command uses Ubuntu's package manager apt to install some packages (similar to how we've previously used Conda).
+As a general rule, you want each layer in an image to be a "logical unit".
+For example, if you want to install a program the `RUN` command should both retrieve the program, install it and perform any necessary clean up.
+This is due to how layers work and how Docker decides what needs to be rerun between builds.
+The first command uses Ubuntu's package manager APT to install some packages (similar to how we've previously used Conda).
 Say that the first command was split into two instead:

 ```no-highlight
 # Update apt-get